Exploration-Lab/COGMEN/README.md

     publisher = "Association for Computational Linguistics",
     url = "https://aclanthology.org/2022.naacl-main.306",
     pages = "4148--4164",
     abstract = "Emotions are an inherent part of human interactions, and consequently, it is imperative to develop AI systems that understand and recognize human emotions.
 During a conversation involving various people, a person{'}s emotions are influenced by the other speaker{'}s utterances and their own emotional state over the utterances.
 In this paper, we propose COntextualized Graph Neural Network based Multi- modal Emotion recognitioN (COGMEN) system that leverages local information (i.e., inter/intra dependency between speakers) and global information (context).
 The proposed model uses Graph Neural Network (GNN) based architecture to model the complex dependencies (local and global information) in a conversation.
-Our model gives state-of-the- art (SOTA) results on IEMOCAP and MOSEI datasets, and detailed ablation experiments show the importance of modeling information at both levels.", }
+Our model gives state-of-the- art (SOTA) results on IEMOCAP and MOSEI datasets, and detailed ablation experiments show the importance of modeling information at both levels.",}

 ## Acknowledgments
 The structure of our code is inspired by [pytorch-DialogueGCN-mianzhang](https://github.com/mianzhang/dialogue_gcn).